monsendag/dotfiles/README.md

 * The `backups` folder only gets created when necessary.
 Any files in `~/` that would have been overwritten by `copy` or `link` get backed up there.
 * Files in `bin` are executable shell scripts.
 The folder is prepended to PATH).
 * Files in `zshrc` gets sourced when starting a new zsh shell.
-* Files in `bash` get sourced when starting a new bash shell.
 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.
 * Files in `caches` are cached files, only used by some scripts.
 This folder will only be created if necessary.